-This account, coupled with the San Francisco Chronicle article and Donald Fouke's directional movements that night of "So we turned and went down looking for the alleged suspect in the area of Julius Khan playground.
-Nothing was observed," appears to center the focus squarely over Julius Khan playground.
-Even the Zodiac Killer alluded to entering the park at Spruce Street, when he remarked in the 'Bus Bomb' letter "the cops peeled rubber + went around the corner as I directed them + I disappeared into the park a block + a half away never to be seen again."
-But how did it come to pass that possibly several neighbors happened to spot the Zodiac Killer entering the playground at just gone 10.00 pm at night, with their curtains likely drawn.
-Well Donald Fouke may be responsible for the sighting, even though he observed nothing.
+This account, coupled with the San Francisco Chronicle article and Donald Fouke's directional movements that night of "we turned and went down looking for the alleged suspect in the area of Julius Khan playground.
+Nothing was observed", appears to center the focus squarely over Julius Khan playground.
+Even the Zodiac Killer alluded to entering the park at Spruce Street, when he remarked in the 'Bus Bomb' letter "the cops peeled rubber + went around the corner as I directed them + I disappeared into the park a block + a half away never to be seen again".
+But how did it come to pass that possibly several neighbors happened to spot the Zodiac Killer entering the playground at just gone 10.00 pm at night, with their curtains likely drawn?
+Well, Officer Donald Fouke may be responsible for the sighting, even though he observed nothing.

-It is highly unlikely the Zodiac Killer remained in the park for long, the search, he knew was intensifying, the dog units had been deployed and his options were narrowing.
+It is highly unlikely the Zodiac Killer remained in the park for long - the search, he knew was intensifying, and the dog units had been deployed with his options narrowing.
 There may be one final clue as to his exit strategy and direction, as he continued eastwards towards Presidio Boulevard.
-In the 'Bus Bomb' letter mailed on November 9th 1969, he would say one last thing about his excursion into the park "then the motor cicles went by about 150 ft away going from south to north west."
-It is only supposition, as is the entirety of this analysis, but had he arrived close to Presidio Boulevard at this juncture, waiting for his moment to escape the Presidio into the Cow Hollow region on the eastern fringes, and completing his separation, it can be seen here on Google Maps, that the motorcycles circling the park perimeter, would without question be approximately "150 ft away going from south to north west."
+In the 'Bus Bomb' letter mailed on November 9th 1969, he would say one last thing about his excursion into the park, stating "then the motor cicles went by about 150 ft away going from south to north west".
+It is only supposition (as is the entirety of this analysis), but had he arrived close to Presidio Boulevard at this juncture, waiting for his moment to escape the Presidio into the Cow Hollow region on the eastern fringes, it can be seen here on Google Maps, that the motorcycles circling the park perimeter would be approximately "150 ft away going from south to north west".
 They pass by and the Zodiac is gone.

 'The greatest trick the devil ever pulled was convincing the world he didn't exist.
 And like that he's gone'.